menshiva/duck-hunt-vr/README.md

 ### Hand models and animations (for controllers)

-> ⚠️ Some blueprints were changed to use components instead of actors, to use UE5 enhanced input system and to implement custom hand positions for holding a gun, but in general the original content was used.
+> ⚠️ Some blueprints were changed to use components instead of actors, to use UE5 enhanced input system and to implement custom hand positions when holding a gun, but in general the original content was used.

 * https://github.com/oculus-samples/Unreal-Locomotion/tree/main/Content/Hands

 ### NES Zapper model

-> ⚠️ Battery was removed from the model.
+> ⚠️ Battery was removed.

 * "NES Zapper (PBR)" (https://skfb.ly/zMSW) by Yogensia is licensed under CC Attribution-NonCommercial-ShareAlike (http://creativecommons.org/licenses/by-nc-sa/4.0/).